 Is The MX350 From Razor Worth Buying?

-When it comes to electric dirt bikes for kids, Razor is one of the most highly recommended companies as they are pretty affordable, which is great if your kid is not yet formed a true passion for the sport but still wants to try it out - you don’t want to spend thousands of dollars on something they’ll only use once right?
+When it comes to electric dirt bikes for kids, Razor is one of the most highly recommended companies as they are pretty affordable.
+This is great if your kid is not yet formed a true passion for the sport but still wants to try it out.
+You don’t want to spend thousands of dollars on something they’ll only use once right?

 Size & Weight